 Dr. Anthony C. Ogden is a well-known and respected educator with over 25 years of experience in international higher education.
 He has held senior leadership positions at Pennsylvania State University, the University of Kentucky, Michigan State University and the University of Wyoming.
 Dr. Ogden has produced over 50 professional and scholarly publications focused on international higher education.

-Ms. May Arthur is a respected international educator with over 25 years of experience.
+Ms. May Arthur is a respected senior executive and a business leader with over 25 years of experience.
 She has led business and partnership development initiatives partnering with universities to attract, retain and support international students, while managing global recruitment efforts.
 Ms. Arthur’s passion lies in her ability to recognize market needs and develop new programs to attract students from new destinations.